dotnet/AspNetCore.Docs/aspnetcore/fundamentals/environments.md

 ## Set the environment

-It's often useful to set a specific environment for testing.
+It's often useful to set a specific environment for testing with an environment variable or platform setting.
 If the environment isn't set, it defaults to `Production`, which disables most debugging features.
 The method for setting the environment depends on the operating system.

+When the host is built, the last environment setting read by the app determines the app's environment.
+The app's environment can't be changed while the app is running.

+### Environment variable or platform setting

-### Azure App Service
+#### Azure App Service

 To set the environment in [Azure App Service](https://azure.microsoft.com/services/app-service/), perform the following steps: